Germline mutation: Endogenous factors

 A germline mutation often arises due to endogenous factors, like errors in cellular replication and oxidative damage.
 This damage is rarely repaired imperfectly, but due to the high rate of germ cell division, can occur frequently.

 Endogenous mutations are more prominent in sperm than in ova.
 This is because spermatocytes go through a larger number of cell divisions throughout a male's life, resulting in more replication cycles that could result in a DNA mutation.
-Errors in maternal ovum also occur, but at a lower rate than in paternal sperm.
+Errors in maternal ova also occur, but at a lower rate than in paternal sperm.
 The types of mutations that occur also tend to vary between the sexes.
 A mother's eggs, after production, remain in stasis until each is utilized in ovulation.
 This long stasis period has been shown to result in a higher number of chromosomal and large sequence deletions, duplications, insertions, and transversions.
 The father's sperm, on the other hand, undergoes continuous replication throughout his lifetime, resulting in many small point mutations that result from errors in replication.
 These mutations commonly include single base pair substitutions, deletions, and insertions.

 Oxidative damage is another endogenous factor that can cause germline mutations.
 This type of damage is caused by reactive oxygen species that build up in the cell as a by-product of cellular respiration.
 These reactive oxygen species are missing an electron, and because they are highly electronegative (have a strong electron pull) they will rip an electron away from another molecule.
 This can initiate DNA damage because it causes the nucleic acid guanine to shift to 8-oxoguanine (8-oxoG).
 This 8-oxoG molecule is then mistaken for a thymine by DNA polymerase during replication, causing a G>T transversion on one DNA strand, and a C>A transversion on the other.